music-encoding/guidelines/_guidelines-v3/01-shared/03-sharedTextualElements/04-sharedNamesNumbersDates/03-sharedAddresses.md

 reference to the person or organization whose address is specified.
 This must be provided in a separate element, as in the following example:

-{% include plainExample.html example="./v3/examples/shared/shared-sample010.xml" valid="false" %}
+{% include plainExample.html example="examples/shared/shared-sample010.xml" valid="false" version=page.version %}